 The "circular economy" is a significant source of benefits: recover the value of objects which had lost their value and bypass the linear "extract-manufacture-dispose" logic, which leads to the never-ending use of resources.
 On this basis, only 1 billion, out of the 4 billion tons of waste produced each year around the world, is re-used.
 On a planetary scale, barely 2% of wastewater is re-used.

-" economy based on re-use and re-creation - forming loops in material, water and energy cycles - we can construct an economy to the benefit of mankind, without damaging the environment, an economy with a reduced impact on nature and a greater social impact.
+With this "other" economy based on re-use and re-creation - forming loops in material, water and energy cycles - we can construct an economy to the benefit of mankind, without damaging the environment, an economy with a reduced impact on nature and a greater social impact.

 For another year at Davos, the circular economy and the fight against climate change were at the heart of exchanges.